ENCCS/julia-for-hpc/content/hpc-cluster.rst

       module load julia
       julia --project=. -e 'using Pkg; Pkg.instantiate()'

+   Next we write the batch script to file named ``batch.sh``.
-   We have a batch scripts called `batch.sh` that run the Julia script using the Julia environment.
+   It runs the Julia script using the Julia environment with predefined slurm parameters.

    .. code-block:: bash